 next time the thread starts.
 RELAY_LOG_FILE

-are the coordinates at
+and RELAY_LOG_POS are the coordinates at

 which the slave SQL thread should begin reading from the relay